ory/docs/docs/kratos/guides/integration-with-other-systems-using-web-hooks.md

 title: Integration using Web-Hooks
 ---

-Ory Kratos supports integration with other systems (e.g. ERP, Marketing, etc) using Web-Hooks.
+Ory Kratos supports integration with other systems such as ERP, CRM, or others using Web-Hooks.

 ### Mailchimp